plant-humanities/sandbox/_posts/Cashew_Sydney.md

 {% include embed/image.html id="img1" src="cashew1.jpg" caption="Cashew production" aspect="1.33" %}

 The nut shell and raw seed are toxic, but the nut is edible once shelled and roasted or steamed.[2]
 Treated cashews are eaten on their own as a snack, used in recipes, or processed into cashew cheese or cashew butter.

+{% include embed/youtube.html vid="CXTZVKYYyig" autoplay="false" caption="Why Cashew Nuts are so Expensive, Business Insider" %}

 The cashew apple, an accessory fruit, is a light reddish to yellow fruit, the pulp and juice of which can be processed into a sweet, astringent fruit drink or fermented and distilled into liquor.
 Additionally, derivatives from the shell are used in products such as varnishes, lubricant, and paints.

 {% include embed/image.html id="img2" src="wc:Photo_View_of_cashew_trees_1961_-_Touring_Club_Italiano_BBE_58.jpg" caption="Photo View of cashew trees 1961 - Touring Club Italiano, Wikimedia Commons, public domain" aspect="4.68" %}